News & Insights

 (Source: Validators.app and Solana network epoch data, epochs 950–959, April 2026.
 SOL price reference: approximately $85.32/SOL during this period.)

 Starke holds both ISO 27001 and SOC 2 certifications, independently audited and publicly verifiable at the Starke Trust Center.
-These aren't marketing badges.
+These are not marketing badges.
 They represent documented security controls, tested by third parties, covering everything from access management to incident response.
 Most community validators have none of this.
 No legal entity, no audit trail, no accountability if something goes wrong.

 How to Evaluate Any Staking Provider Before You Delegate